arostron/Brain-Games/brick-breaker/README.md

 BrickBreaker
 ============

-Brick Breaker game in Processing where the platform is controlled by a mindflex.
+Brick Breaker game in Processing where the platform is controlled by brainwaves from a mindflex.

 Instructions